 More than a thousand calls were made during the first week of the service in London in 1937, with each 999 call triggering flashing red lights and hooters to alert operators in the exchange to give priority to the emergency call.
 The hooters were apparently so loud that the operators pushed a tennis ball into the horn to reduce the volume until modifications were made.

 Hoax or unnecessary calls were a feature of the 999 service from the very beginning, including a complaint about bagpipes being played outside a house and a dispute between a neighbour and the local coalman.

 BT advisors now answer around 560,000 calls a week in the UK – including about 35,000 from Yorkshire and the Humber.
 Of around 30 million calls received a year from fixed and mobile phones, more than 97 per cent are answered within five seconds.

 Some of the highest numbers of calls made to 999 are around midnight on Friday and Saturday nights, with around 5,000 calls an hour being received by BT.
 The early hours of New Year’s Day are traditionally the busiest time of the year when up to 9,000 callscan be received each hour.

-Brendan Dick, BT Scotland director, said: “Recent events in the UK mean people are acutely aware of the work of the emergency services and the value of the 999 service.
+Tom Keeney, chairman of BT’s Yorkshire and Humber regional board, said: “Recent events in the UK mean people are acutely aware of the work of the emergency services and the value of the 999 service.
 I am extremely proud of the BT operators and their role in 999.
-They are an extremely capable and committed team working at the sharp end of the most important communication services in the country.
-Countless lives have been saved in Scotland over the last 80 years because of their professionalism and dedication.”
+They are a highly competent team working at the sharp end of the most important communication services in the country.
+In Yorkshire and the Humber countless lives have been saved over the last 80 years because of their professionalism and dedication.”

 Around 35 per cent of the 30 million calls answered by BT each year do not involve actual requests for help.
 The majority of these are made by children playing with home phones or people accidentally dialling 999 or the European emergency number 112, often from a mobile handset in a pocket or handbag.